 Our students graduate ready to work in the field of financial integrity across all sectors, including international organizations, government, law enforcement, banking, business and consulting.

-A unique program for working professionals
+A unique program for working professionals and full-time graduate students

 MAFI courses are team-taught by full-time Case Western Reserve University faculty and a corps of senior experts in the AML field.